 GPS coordinates: 37.122235, -111.082094

 Halls Crossing is about 95 miles upstream from the Glen Canyon Dam and directly across the lake from Bullfrog Marina.
 The National Park Service maintains a Boater Contact Station at Halls Crossing that is staffed intermittently during the summer.
 It also provides a launch ramp and free boat pump-out station.
-Visitor services include housekeeping units, grocery store, two campgrounds (one with hook-ups), laundry, showers, service station, and boat repair.
-The State of Utah maintains a regularly scheduled vehicle ferry between Halls Crossing and Bullfrog.
+Visitor services include housekeeping units, grocery store, two campgrounds (one with hook-ups), laundry, showers, service station and boat repair.
+The State of Utah maintains a regularly scheduled vehicle ferry between Halls Crossing and Bullfrog, but it's currently out of service due to low water.

 Contact: Halls Crossing Marina is operated by the park concessionaire ARAMARK (435-684-7000 at Halls Crossing, including ferry information; or 800-528-6154 for advance reservations); or visit the ARAMARK website.
 The National Park Service phone number at Halls Crossing is 435-684-7460.